The outlook is tough; however here’s one simple step to control your outgoings

-Our research and analysis below is intended to distill the complexity of the political process, and assess what the developments in the Brexit process mean in practical terms for businesses.
+Our research and analysis distils and assesses what the developments in the transition period mean in real terms for businesses.

 The British Chambers of Commerce publishes new research demonstrating some of the potential real-world consequences of the UK leaving the EU without a deal on the 31st of October.